Docker container allocation software is used by ArcGIS Notebook Server.

 If you deploy ArcGIS Notebook Server on Windows machines, there are a number of prerequisites and constraints to consider.
 These do not apply when deploying ArcGIS Notebook Server on Linux machines.

-- If you deploy ArcGIS Notebook Server on Windows Server 2019, you can use Docker Desktop Community (version 188.8.131.52 or later).
+- If you deploy ArcGIS Notebook Server on Windows Server 2019, you can use Docker Desktop (version 4.4.4 or later).
 Note that the Docker documentation for the current version does not mention Windows Server 2019 in its system requirements.

 - ArcGIS Notebook Server 10.8.x no longer supports Windows Server 2016.